Maryland Transportation Authority Police: Equipment

 The Maryland Transportation Authority Police currently use the police package Chevrolet Tahoe, Ford Police Interceptor (sedan and utility models), Dodge Charger, Chevrolet Impala, and Chevrolet Caprice as their primary patrol vehicles.
 Chevrolet Express vans are used for prisoner transport.
+As of July 1, 2025 all sworn MDTA Police Personnel are issued an assigned Personal Patrol Vehicle for on-duty and off-duty use upon completion of Academy and Field Training.

 Maryland Transportation Authority Police Awards

 The Maryland Transportation Authority Police presents a number of awards to its members for meritorious service.
 The awards that the Maryland Transportation Authority Police awards to its officers are as follows: